 I filled a large stockpot with all of my veggies.
 Tomatoes (red and yellow), bell peppers, jalapenos, onions, garlic, and apple cider vinegar.
 I let it simmer until it started to break down into a desired thickness.

-Then I ladled it into hot canning jars (that had just been washed) and added the lids and rings.
+After the salsa had a chance to simmer and be tasted I ladled it into hot canning jars (that had just been washed) and added the lids and rings.
 I ran them through a quick 35 minute process in my water bath canner.
 If you haven’t canned before, a water bath canner is the way to go.
 You can can most fruits and jams/jellies this way.
 It is just a huge stock pot; large enough for quart sized jars to fit inside.

 Once the timer went off, I pulled the jars out and carefully moved them to the counter on top of a dish towel to cool.
 You’ll know they are sealed when the lids make a popping sound and there isn’t any give when pushing the lid down in the center.